An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 with the specified changes – which is why all such methods have names starting with....

-All four data structures contain values of a single Type – that Type either being specified explicitly as in
+All four data structures contain values of a single Type, that Type being specified either explicitly – as in

-of <procedure> Int – or implictly if the structure
+<ofInt> – or implicitly if the structure

 Array